 Each VCE study, including the Vocational Major, is designed to be a 2-year program, with Units 1 and 2 at a Year 11 standard and Units 3 and 4 at a Year 12 standard.
-Each VCE unit involves 50 hours of scheduled classroom instruction and 50 hours of self-directed learning for students.
+Each VCE unit involves a minimum of 50 hours of scheduled classroom instruction and 50 hours of self-directed learning for students.

-A student must satisfactorily complete 16 units to be awarded their VCE, which must include three units from the English group (including a Unit 3-4 sequence) and at least three other sequences of Unit 3-4 studies.
+A student must satisfactorily complete 16 units to be awarded their VCE, which must include three units from the English group (including a Unit 3-4 sequence and at least three other sequences of Unit 3-4 studies.

-At PSC it is expected that students will undertake 6 subjects (12 units) in Year 11 and 5 subjects (10 units) in Year 12, for a total of 22 units.
-Exceptions can be made to this through applying to the senior sub-school team.
+At PSC it is expected that students will undertake 6 subjects (12 units in Year 11 and 5 subjects (10 units in Year 12, for a total of 22 units.
+Exceptions can be made to this through applying to the VCE Manager, Ms Logan.

 Students may undertake Units 1, 2 or 3 without previously undertaking a Unit of a study.
-However, it is strongly advised that students complete Units 1 and 2 of Accounting, Chemistry, Languages and Physics before attempting Unit 3 of these subjects.
+However, it is strongly advised that students complete Units 1 and 2 of General Maths, Math Methods, Chemistry, Languages and Physics before attempting Unit 3 of these subjects.
 Students must successfully complete Unit 3 before commencing Unit 4 of a study.

 The levels of achievement obtained by students for Units 3 and 4 form the basis of a student's Australian Tertiary Admissions Rank (ATAR).
-Most universities require an ATAR for entrance to their courses for high school leavers.
+Most universities require an ATAR for entrance to their courses for secondary school leavers.